-POL-340 State & Local Political Systems
+POL-340 State & Local Political Systems (3.00 cr.)

 This course provides a survey of politics and policy at the state and local levels of government.
 Institutions, processes, and behaviors of governments and political participants will be studied.
 The federal system will be examined from the viewpoint of states and localities.